scipy/scipy/doc/source/tutorial/stats.rst

          and scale
 * fit_loc_scale: estimation of location and scale when shape parameters are given
 * nnlf:  negative log likelihood function
-* expect: Calculate the expectation of a function against the pdf or pmf
+* expect: calculate the expectation of a function against the pdf or pmf

 .. _performance_issues_label:

-Performance Issues and Cautionary Remarks
+Performance issues and cautionary remarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The performance of the individual methods, in terms of speed, varies